23rd February, 2022

 Brad:

-Yeah that’s interesting and you’re completely right and I saw your tweet around this – which member of the website team does site search sit with, because is it a behavioural piece (technically yes) so is it more of a trading kind of function or is it core Ecommerce function, or is it marketing you know where does that really sit?
+Yeah that’s interesting and you’re completely right and I saw https://x.com/stekenwright/status/1250397447324606464– which member of the website team does site search sit with, because is it a behavioural piece (technically yes) so is it more of a trading kind of function or is it core Ecommerce function, or is it marketing you know where does that really sit?
 So I guess it depends on how technical you want to be, because from my experience optimization depends on what you’re trying to achieve – so is it technical, is it you’re looking around adding functionality are you looking around redesigning that search box, or are you looking around data – so is it actually improving your matching and the data itself and the algorithm?
 So I guess it depends doesn’t it, on the what the ambition is where they want to try and get to with it.

 Stephen: